The FBI, CIA and NSA say American citizens shouldn't use Huawei phones

 In January, talks between Huawei and AT&T to sell its smartphones fell through.
 On Tuesday, Wray praised the efforts of telecommunications providers that are trying to "raise awareness on this issue."

-"Huawei is trusted by governments and customers in 170 countries worldwide and poses no greater cybersecurity risk than any ICT vendor, sharing as we do common global supply chains and production capabilities," a spokesperson for Huawei said in a statement.

-ZTE said in a statement its mobile phones and devices incorporate chipsets and other components manufactured in the U.S.
+ZTE said in a statement that its mobile phones and devices incorporate chipsets and other components manufactured in the U.S.

 "As a publicly traded company, we are committed to adhering to all applicable laws and regulations of the United States, work with carriers to pass strict testing protocols, and adhere to the highest business standards," a representative for ZTE said in an emailed statement.